It’s that time of year again! Time to prepare for our annual Burning Man experience. Black Rock City, Nevada here we come!

 Preparing for Burning Man can be a daunting task even for the most seasoned veterans.
 For burgins (Burning Man slang for first time Burning Man attendees) preparation can be very overwhelming.
 Here’s a list of my steps for Burning Man preparation, and an approximate idea of when I try to complete each step.
 (Also check out my first-hand experience of going to Burning Man alone !)

 Ticket Sales- January/February

-Tickets generally go on sale around February, and they sell out fast, usually in less than an hour!
+Burning Man tickets generally go on sale around February, and they sell out fast, usually in less than an hour!
 So the first step is to sign up for the Burning Man email newsletter, called The Jack Rabbit Speaks.
 The JRS will announce ticket information and sale dates, along with instructions on how to register for the sales.

 Camping Plan and/or Application- March

 Tom and I coordinate a theme camp at Burning Man.
-Theme camps are camps that provide a gift to the community, as Burning Man is an entirely gift-based economy.
+Theme camps are Burning Man camps that provide a gift to the community, as Burning Man is an entirely gift-based economy.
 So around March we put together a placement application that we send to the Burning Man Organization letting them know that we will be returning with our theme camp, and that we would like to have our theme camp placed on the Black Rock City map.

-If you would like to join or start a theme camp, March is a good time to start seriously inquiring with existing camps and/or start putting together a plan for your own camp.
+If you would like to join or start a Burning Man theme camp, March is a good time to start seriously inquiring with existing camps and/or start putting together a plan for your own camp.

 Costume/Camp Infrastructure planning and prep - May/June